peterlolty/entity-generator/base_model/README.txt

 Currently, I am overwriting the create function to add some extra info.
-If you stick to the $data variable and save extra data in serialized form (and not adding new columns to your table)  - just like the modelentity entity does with the checkbox - there is nothing else you need to do.
-If you have added new columns you need to add support for them in $modelentity->create but not necessarily $modelentity->save unless you are doing something specific.
+If you stick to the $data variable and save extra data in serialized form (and not adding new columns to your table)  - just like the model_modelentity entity does with the checkbox - there is nothing else you need to do.
+If you have added new columns you need to add support for them in $model_modelentity->create but not necessarily $model_modelentity->save unless you are doing something specific.

-5. Finally you can play around within the theming for your entity by looking into modelentity.tpl.php and modelentity-sample-data.tpl.php
+5. Finally you can play around within the theming for your entity by looking into model_modelentity.tpl.php and model_modelentity-sample-data.tpl.php